 Carnuntum is nothing like that.

 The main location is where the civilian city once stood.
-The outdoor display begins with a large-scale model of the entire Roman settlement and military base, giving you a feel for just how huge the place was.
+The outdoor display begins with a large-scale model of the entire Roman settlement and military base, giving you a feel for the remarkable size of the place.

-Then it’s on to the reconstructions of a handful of buildings from a small part of that city.
+Then you move on to the reconstructions of a handful of buildings from a small part of that city.
 These include the public baths, an upper class villa, a middle-class house, a small house, and an oil merchant’s premises.

 Again, you might imagine a vague effort to capture the look and feel of Roman buildings using plasterboard, concrete, and some fading plastic display cases.

 First, they modelled the reconstructed buildings and surrounding cityscape on the actual size and layout of the area they stand in.
 In other words, the reconstructed villa, for example, has the exact same dimensions and location as the original.

 Second, everything reeks of authenticity.
 This begins with drawing on historical records and surviving antiquities to ensure accurate designs, layouts, colours etc..

 As far as possible, they used Roman building materials (some original) and only tools available to the Romans.
 They even cut the timber by hand.
 The small house has the original floor mosaic in it.

 Go inside the buildings and wander around.
 They look as if the occupants only just left.
 So you find fresh fruit and vegetables lying in the kitchen, a discarded cloak on a workbench, and water coursing through the Roman baths.

 The absence of barriers or display information inside ensures the experience feels remarkably genuine: imagine walking onto a movie set before the day’s filming starts.
 This also means, however, that you might need a guide book or the Carnuntum app to get detailed information on what you’re looking at.

 (Incidentally, the display boards outside that introduce each building are in English, too.
 And the outdoor area also has a playground for children.)